-Our 2012 Compensation Program Bonus Plan provides our named executive officers with an annual incentive compensation payments subject to our achievement of our corporate performance goals and individual achievement.
-For 2012, our corporate-level goals included establishing proof-of-concept for topical XEN402, declaring a new product candidate as a development track candidate, securing funding for at least 20 full-time employees, completing at least one new pharmaceutical collaboration and operating within our planned budget for the fiscal year.
+Our 2012 Compensation Program Bonus Plan provides our named executive officers with an opportunity for an annual incentive compensation payment subject to achievement of our corporate performance goals as well as individual performance.
+For 2012, our corporate-level goals included establishing proof-of-concept data for topical TV-45070, declaring a new product candidate as a development track candidate, securing funding for at least 20 full-time employees, completing at least one new pharmaceutical collaboration and operating within our planned budget for the fiscal year.
 For 2012, we achieved all of our corporate-level goals at target levels.
 The individual goals for 2012 related generally to each named executive officer's overall contributions in his or her roles towards reaching our corporate goals.
-The following was our determination of individual goal attainment in 2012: Dr. Pimstone, 100%; Dr. Goldberg, 100%; and Dr. Mansour, 100%.
+The following was our determination of individual goal attainment in 2012: Dr. Pimstone, 100%; and Dr. Goldberg, 100%.
 The target bonus percentage for each of our named executive officers was determined through executive employment arrangements, set forth below.
-The annual incentive payments are calculated by weighing corporate goal attainment and individual goal attainment for each named executive officer at 75% corporate goal/25% individual goal for Drs.
-Goldberg and Mansour and 100% corporate goal for Dr. Pimstone.
+The annual incentive payments are calculated by weighing corporate goal attainment and individual goal attainment for each named executive officer at 75% corporate/25% individual for Dr. Goldberg and 100% corporate for Dr. Pimstone.

-Discretionary Bonus
+Discretionary Bonuses

 Our board of directors may, in certain circumstances, authorize the payment of discretionary bonuses to our executive officers and other employees.
 For 2012, each of Drs.
 Pimstone and Goldberg were awarded a discretionary bonus by our board of directors in connection with their involvement with the successful negotiation and execution of our collaborative arrangement with Teva.
+Also, in 2013, Dr. Goldberg was awarded a discretionary bonus by our board of directors in recognition of his efforts related to our preparation for this offering.